 Lawn and Garden Damage from Heavy Rain

-The signs of damage from heavy rain and overwatering can take weeks to appear.
+The signs of damage from heavy rain and over watering can take weeks to appear.
 Some damage in the form of fallen limbs and trees occurs quickly and is easy to see.
-Last week, Hurricane Elsa passed Jacksonville with tropical-storm-force wind and rain.
+In July 2021, Hurricane Elsa passed Jacksonville with tropical-storm-force wind and rain.
 It added to a week with more than 5 inches of rain that mostly fell on July 4th and 7th.
 While that amount of rain wouldn’t stop fireworks and doesn’t warrant alarm bells going off, it came during a month-long period of above-average rainfall that contributed to bringing down part of a tree that crushed one of our owner’s automobiles.
+We scurried about during the last week of September 2022 as Hurricane Hermine was approaching to hopefully avert similar damage from high winds and rain.

 Chad Lakin, Earth Works Lawn Care Operations Manager recommends that your lawn should receive a half-inch of water three times per week from rain and/or irrigation.
 During weeks when it rains for three or more days dropping an accumulated weekly total of 1.5 inches of rain or more you should consider turning off the automatic timer on your sprinkler system and only water as needed.
 And be aware that irrigation regulations in Duval County restrict sprinkler system operation to twice per week.
 Be sure to check and abide by your county guidelines.